jdef1028/TwoPointConv/README.md

 1. move the weight calculation into caffe_net.
 2. create ConvNetProto constructor for composing .prototxt file
 3. start to write unit test with "nose".
+4. finish the ConvNetToProto function. need more test